- In Phoenix Wright: The Baby Shower Pearl gets a big one from Phoenix for accidentally throwing Iris from ten-story balcony.

 - Hivefled: Gamzee's Spirit Advisor duo, Laneen and Sennir, chew him out both for allowing himself to slip into his ancestor's evil ways and for beating himself up for not being able to escape sooner.

-- The New Adventures Of Invader Zim has several examples:
+- The New Adventures of Invader Zim has several examples:

-- In Episode 6, the senior Swollen Eyeball agents chew out Dib for his actions in the previous chapter (breaking into their secret library to get ahold of a certain book, something they ordered him not to do).
+- In Episode 6, the senior Swollen Eyeball agents chew out Dib for his actions in the previous chapter (breaking into their secret library to get a certain book, something they ordered him not to do).